 Let’s begin by discussing the option of taking advantage of Wi-Fi connections in your area.
 These might be free internet connections from a coffee shop or library, or you might use a paid connection such as the internet plans many campgrounds offer.

 Either way, these outside signals tend to be very weak when you wander too far from their source, so connecting in your RV is not always possible with the usual equipment.
 Fortunately, there is a way to pull these signals in and amplify them, making them fast and usable even for things like streaming.

-This article explains how this can be done fairly easily and inexpensively.
+Building a set-up to pull in free Wi-Fi in your RV can be done fairly easily and inexpensively.
 The setup described in it will work to pull in signal in a great many locations, but you should be prepared for the fact that this method likely won’t work in very remote places.

 Choosing a Cell Carrier and Data Plan

 The second option is to pay for a data plan from a cell carrier.
 This will allow you to access the internet anywhere there is a cell signal.
 Unfortunately, this isn’t everywhere (yet).

 However, there are carriers that offer more coverage area than others, as well as carriers that work better in certain areas than others.
 To find one that covers all (or even most) of the places you plan to visit, try checking out coverage maps on each carrier’s website.

 Another thing to consider is cost.
 Data plans are constantly evolving, which makes it next to impossible for us to maintain an up-to-date list of the best plans.
 That said, it isn’t too difficult to do some research and find the best bang for your buck.

 Click here to check out The Connected RV.

 The ultimate goal is to get as many gigs of data as possible without breaking the bank.
 Be sure to check out a phone, tablet, hotspot, and in-car plans.
 The trick is reading the fine print.